 Despite being written in C++17, the code relies on generic programming rather than object-oriented programming, with minimum amount of machine abstraction.
 Keeping the code as generic as possible helps greatly reduce its size (and subsequent bugs) and improve maintainability without sacrificing much speed.
 To ensure best performance, I've developed special built-in facilities for fixed-point arithmetics based on look-up tables which dramatically speed up the calculation of logarithms, square roots and other functions, yet maintain a reasonable precision.

 In early 2018, I've learned how to scan sector-based maps like in Build engine, and began experimenting with various CPU-based rendering techniques.
-As of today, my engine is somewhat slower than Build, but extends far beyond its capabilities, allowing true flat reflections, true sector over sector, emulated true vertical look, a limited form of HDR rendering and a lot more neat things.
-And with multithreading support, the engine far surpasses Build's performance on many-core processors.
+As a result, in terms of visuals my engine extends far beyond DOS Build capabilities, allowing for true planar reflections, native sector over sector, free look, anti-aliasing, a limited form of HDR rendering and a lot more neat things.
+And with the multithreading support, the engine easily surpasses Build's performance on many-core processors.
 I'm still yet to do the physics part and proper 3D sound though.